wearespindle/opensource-repo-template/README.md

 See the [CONTRIBUTING.md](CONTRIBUTING.md) file on how to contribute to this project.

-## Contributers
+## Contributors

-See the [CONTRIBUTERS.md](CONTRIBUTERS.md) file for a list of contributers to the project.
+See the [CONTRIBUTORS.md](CONTRIBUTORS.md) file for a list of contributors to the project.

 ## Roadmap